maldoinc/wireup/docs/pages/integrations/fastapi/context_in_services.md

 ---
-description: Inject fastapi.Request and fastapi.WebSocket into Wireup scoped services for request and connection-aware service logic.
+description: Inject fastapi.Request and fastapi.WebSocket into Wireup scoped services for request, security, and connection-aware service logic.
 ---

 # Request and WebSocket Context in Services